matiaskorhonen/s3itch_client/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Check that the test suite passes and add new specs if necessary
-3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+6. Create new Pull Request

 [s3itch]: https://github.com/roidrage/s3itch